isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ... uses *p and p[0] only ...
     }

+##### Exception

-**Exception**: C-style strings are passed as single pointers to a zero-terminated sequence of characters.
+C-style strings are passed as single pointers to a zero-terminated sequence of characters.
 Use `zstring` rather than `char*` to indicate that you rely on that convention.

 ##### Note